 Malta – Europe Insurance Domicile for US firms

 New York Captive Owners Summit | 31 October 2016 | Essex House | New York City

-PKF will participate in a follow-up event planned to take place at the end of October 2016 in New York – ‘Captive Owners Summit’.
-This time it will be under a different setup, meeting with captive owners in a more intimate setting under the prestigious hosting capabilities of Captive Review.
+PKF participated in a follow-up event that took place at the end of October 2016 in New York – ‘Captive Owners Summit’.
+This time it had a different setup, meeting with captive owners in a more intimate setting under the prestigious hosting capabilities of Captive Review.
 PKF Malta, with the support of FinanceMalta, Bee Insurance Management and a line of esteemed speakers, had hosted an event in New York on 29 March 2016, to promote Captive Insurance opportunities for the US market.
 This event was one of a series of events in the PKF Malta calendar with the aim of promoting Malta as a domicile of choice.

 FinanceMalta being at the forefront to stimulate investment thinks this initiative helps Malta remain a compelling proposition for prospective investors seeking to establish or extend their footprint in Europe.
 The New York Captive Owners Summit is a highly exclusive learning and networking event tailored for captive America’s leading captive owners.

 Europe – Insurance and Investments opportunities for US firms